Konstantin8105/Contribution_Guide_RU/README.md

 The workflow described below assumes a single change per branch.
 It is also possible to prepare a sequence of (usually related) changes in a single branch.
-See the <a href="https://golang.org/x/review/git-codereview">git-codereview documentation</a> for details.
+See the [git-codereview documentation](https://golang.org/x/review/git-codereview) for details.

 ### Set up git aliases